glitt3ring/i3wm-glitt-dotfiles/README.md

 5. ./install.sh
 6. sudo systemctl enable --now lightdm

-Btw I haven't tested this.
+Btw I haven't tested this, And it's recommended that you check the files before Installing.